Verbal Apraxia of Speech

 Apraxia therapy may be needed in order to improve speech in patients.
 The brain knows what it wants to say but cannot properly plan and sequence the required speech sound movements.

 What are the causes of Apraxia of speech?

-Apraxia is not caused by weakness or paralysis of the speech muscles (the muscles of the jaw, tongue, or lips).
+A speech disorder is caused by weakness or paralysis of the speech muscles (the muscles of the jaw, tongue, or lips).
 Some people have both Dysarthria and Apraxia, which can make diagnosis of the two conditions more difficult.

 o Distorting sounds.
-People with Apraxia may have difficulty pronouncing words correctly.
+People may have difficulty pronouncing words correctly.
 Sounds, especially vowels, are often distorted.
-Because the speaker may not place the speech structures (e.g., tongue, jaw) quite in the right place, the sound comes out wrong.
+Because the speaker may not place the speech structures (e.g., tongue, jaw) in the right place, the sound comes out wrong.
 Longer or more complex words are usually harder to say than shorter or simpler words.
-Sound substitutions might also occur when Apraxia is accompanied by aphasia.
+Sound substitutions might also occur when it is accompanied by aphasia.

 o Groping for sounds.
-People with Apraxia often appear to be groping for the right sound or word, and may try saying a word several times before they say it correctly.
+They often appear to be groping for the right sound or word, and may try saying a word several times before they say it correctly.

-Speech language pathologists from Language Fundamentals use different approaches to treat Apraxia since no single approach has been proven to be the most effective.
-Therapy is tailored to the individual and is designed to treat other speech or language problems that may occur together with Apraxia.
-Frequent, intensive, one-on-one speech-language therapy sessions are needed for adults with Apraxia.
+Speech language pathologists from Language Fundamentals use different approaches of apraxia of speech treatment since no single approach has been proven to be the most effective.
+Apraxia therapy is tailored to the individual and is designed to treat other speech or language problems that may occur together.
+Frequent, intensive, one-on-one speech-language apraxia therapy sessions are needed for adults with this disorder.

 In severe cases, adults with may need to find other ways to express themselves.
 These might include formal or informal sign language; a notebook with pictures or written words that can be pointed to and shown to other people; or an electronic communication device—such as a smartphone, tablet, or laptop computer – which can be used to write or produce speech.

 CONTACT US TODAY TO SCHEDULE AN APPOINTMENT